tcltk/tcl/doc/markdown/re_syntax.md

 ## Constraints

 A *constraint* matches an empty string when specific conditions are met.
 A constraint may not be followed by a quantifier.
-The simple constraints are as follows; some more constraints are described later, under **ESCAPES**.
+The simple constraints are as follows; some more constraints are described later, under [Escapes].

 **^**
-: matches at the beginning of the string or a line (according to whether matching is newline-sensitive or not, as described in **MATCHING**, below).
+: matches at the beginning of the string or a line (according to whether matching is newline-sensitive or not, as described in [Matching], below).

 **$**
-: matches at the end of the string or a line (according to whether matching is newline-sensitive or not, as described in **MATCHING**, below).
+: matches at the end of the string or a line (according to whether matching is newline-sensitive or not, as described in [Matching], below).

     The difference between string and line matching modes is immaterial when the string does not contain a newline character.
 The **\\A** and **\\Z** constraint escapes have a similar purpose but are always constraints for the overall string.

-    The default newline-sensitivity depends on the command that uses the regular expression, and can be overridden as described in **METASYNTAX**, below.
+    The default newline-sensitivity depends on the command that uses the regular expression, and can be overridden as described in [Metasyntax], below.

 **(?=***re***)**
 : *positive lookahead* (AREs only), matches at any point where a substring matching *re* begins